aozaki-kuro/archive-guide/scripts/README.md

 ## Usage
-Once you are done with the Environment configure according to [Windows ver Guide](README-Windows.md), download the bash and double click it to use.
+Just paste the .bat files into the same folder as youtube-dl.exe [like this](assets/dir1.PNG) and double click the .bat file to run.